 Change in Mindset

 For example, continuous feedback cultures require a totally different mindset.
 If your team isn’t prepared to receive feedback about themselves, feedback will come across as a top-down initiative rather than a company-wide culture shift.
-Instead, leaders must emphasize, communicate, and lead by example, demonstrating feedback and more regular conversations around performance are necessary to reach company objectives and a healthier work environment.
+Instead, leaders must empathize, communicate, and lead by example, demonstrating feedback and more regular conversations around performance are necessary to reach company objectives and a healthier work environment.

 Be understanding that any approach intended to foster long term buy-in will likely take time to take hold.